BrentSeidel/Sim-CPU/README.md

 ### Intel 8080
 [More information](https://github.com/BrentSeidel/Sim-CPU/tree/main/src/i8080/README.md)

 All 8080 and 8085 instructions have been implemented.
+Z80 instructions are being implemented, but are not ready for use yet.

 ### Motorola 68000
 [More information](https://github.com/BrentSeidel/Sim-CPU/tree/main/src/m68000/README.md)